-Each repository added to Code Climate is automatically assigned a unique test coverage token.
-When you run the test reporter, it submits your coverage data to Code Climate and includes this token (which it reads from the environment) so we can map the data to the correct repository.
+Each repository added to Code Climate is automatically assigned a unique Test Reporter ID.
+When you run the test reporter, it submits your coverage data to Code Climate and includes this ID (which it reads from the environment) so we can map the data to the correct repository.

 Using parallel builds?
 We have a new test reporter that can combine multiple test reports together into a single payload.
 For installation instructions, check out the docs.

 Your repo's test coverage ID is only used to identify your repo when submitting test coverage payloads.
 It can't be used to access any of your data.
 Find more details and instructions for resetting your ID here.